 Continuous Integration, Delivery, and Deployment are all proven techniques in the field of software delivery.
 So why would we need an MVP?

 There are two related reasons I like to apply the MVP approach to proven techniques like this:

-Every software project is a unique.
+Every software project is unique.
 A snowflake.
-While there are common patterns across most projects, practically by defintion, no two software projects are the same, so should not use the same release process.
+While there are common patterns across most projects, practically by definition, no two software projects are the same, so should not use the same release process.
 Starting with an MVP allows each project to prove which technique(s) are actually effective in its unique context.